 - You haven’t visited Bratislava properly if you haven’t tried a poppy seed pastry.
 You’ll find the Bratislavský rožok virtually everywhere.
 Cafés, bakeries, restaurants, and food stalls all sell this deliciousness.
 So, you have no excuse not to stuff your face with one of the best pastries that’s ever seduced our Bulgarian palates.

 - Beer aficionados will love Bratislava’s breweries.
 One thing the Slovaks still have in common with their Czech neighbors is the love for the amber beverage.
-You’ll find microbreweries and craft bars selling the delectable elixir every couple of yards in the city center.
+Our favorite fact about Bratislava is that you can find microbreweries and craft bars selling the delectable elixir every couple of yards in the city center.
 Foamy lagers, spicy stouts, and mysterious wheat beers will seduce you and satisfy your thirst.
 The best part?
 Prices start from as low as €0.99 ($1.21) for a half-pint.

 - Pamper yourself with an exquisite cocktail.
 Bratislava’s bar scene will stand up to even the most capricious tastes.
 Choose a rooftop location like Lemontree.
 The gorgeous view over the city skyline will further enhance the unforgettable experience.